shtukas/nyx/Catalyst/GlobalNavigationNetwork.md

 ### Navigation Network

-The navigation network is a semantic network of timelines and the paths between them.
-Each timeline carries a collection of Cliques.
+The navigation network is a semantic network of nodes and the paths between them.
+Each node carries a collection of Cliques.

 ## Multiverse

 ```
-Timeline {
+Global Navigation Network Node {
-    "catalystType"      : "catalyst-type:timeline"
+    "catalystType"      : "global-navigation-network-node-4597539c"
     "creationTimestamp" : Float # Unixtime with decimals
     "uuid"              : String